graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 <!--
 - EDFS to the rescue!
-- Let me explain why Event-Driven Federated Subscriptions is such a game changer for real-time features
+- Why are Event-Driven Federated Subscriptions such a game changer for real-time features?
-- Traditional subscriptions simply don't scale well beyond a single instance,
+- Well, traditional subscriptions simply don't scale well beyond a single instance
-- EDFS solves this by using message brokers like NATS or Redis.
+- EDFS solves this by using message brokers like NATS, Kafka, or Redis
-- Hive Gateway's pubsub has built-in adapters making setup with either of the message brokers easy
+- Starting v2, Hive Gateway's pubsub has built-in adapters making setup with any of these message brokers easy
 - Perfect for real-time features that need to scale to thousands of users!
+- Here's a cool feature: with EDFS, you can emit only the keys of a type and the gateway will resolve the rest of the fields
+- For example, our Post type has an "id" key - you can publish a message to NATS "postAdded" subject containing only the "id" field, but request more fields in the subscription query
+- The gateway will intelligently resolve any other fields provided in the GraphQL subscription query, fetching data from the appropriate subgraphs as needed
 -->

 ---